dwyl/atm/tldr.md

 A simple client-side debug viewer.

-I wrote this a while back.
+I *started* writing this a while back.
 Its not very efficient, but it solved the problem I had at the time
 (keeping track of viewport width/height)